Exposure Therapy Mistakes

 Even though there are plenty of ways exposure therapy principles can applied incorrectly, this article is not trying to say, "Exposure therapy always works.
 If it doesn't for you, then you did it wrong."
 The treatment has a lot of evidence supporting it, but no approach is successful for everyone.
 Some people try it, and do everything by the book, but it doesn't take for whatever reason.
 Maybe it will go better if they attempt it again years down the road.
-Maybe another treatment is a better fit.
+Maybe another treatment is a better fit at this time.

 Below I'll divide up the mistakes into rough categories, but before all that, here's one big way people can have the wrong idea about exposure therapy:

 Thinking of randomly coming up against your fears as you go about your life as doing Exposure Therapy

 Exposure therapy is a structured process.
 It doesn't mean to live your life and happen to run into your feared situations whenever they'd naturally appear.
 If you're terrified of public speaking, are forced to give a last-minute presentation at the office, and it goes poorly, you can't walk away concluding "Exposure therapy doesn't work".